fitfulg/dotfiles/README.md

 - **`WindowsTerminal/settings.json`**: Configuration file for the Windows Terminal.
 - **`zsh/git.plugin.zsh`**: Configuration file for the Git plugin in Oh My Zsh.
 It contains the updated configuration according to the current Zsh version. (just a nice big zsh cheatsheet)

-### Scripts
+### Scripts and commands
+-  Run the commands to pull and run the Docker container:
+    ```bash
+    docker pull ercardona/my-dev-environment:latest
+    docker run -it ercardona/my-dev-environment:latest /bin/bash
+    ```
-- **`docker_dev_env.py`**: Python script that pulls and runs a Docker image (`ercardona/my-dev-environment`) to set up a development environment in Windows WSL.
+This sets up a development environment in Windows WSL.
 This environment includes Ubuntu, Oh-My-Zsh, and several configurations, apps, and plugins.
+(or you can  run **`docker_dev_env.py`**)
 - **`backup_to_zshrc.py`**: Python script that copies the content of `zshrc_backup.zsh` to `~/.zshrc`, allowing you to apply those settings by running `source ~/.zshrc`.
 - **`AutoHotkey/ToggleWindowsTerminal.ahk`**: AutoHotkey script that toggles the visibility of the Windows Terminal window using a hotkey (example: Ctrl+Alt+S).
 - **`update_git_plugin.py`**: Python script that updates the `git.plugin.zsh` file from Oh My Zsh.
 (You can ignore it).